Former WPP Global Digital Leader, Team Colgate

 Haas is an unconditional foodie, although he really doesn’t like being called that.
 In his spare time, he writes a food blog curiously titled “No salad as a meal”.

 Global Chief Creative Officer

 As Global Chief Creative Officer, Nick is responsible for the creative vision of R/GA, the New York-based agency for the digital age.
-He guides teams of visual designers, copywriters and experience designers as they create award-winning work for a many of Fortune 500 companies.
+He guides teams of visual designers, copywriters, and experienced designers as they create award- winning work for many of Fortune 500 companies.
 He also ensures that R/GA stays true to the company’s unique legacy of collaboration between world-class creative and groundbreaking technology.